helidon-io/helidon/docs/mp/guides/config.md

 1. Inject the value of `app.greeting` into the `GreetingProvider` object.
 2. Define a class member variable to hold the greeting.
 <!--@mdc :: -->

+Build and run the application, then invoke the endpoint:

 ```shell [Terminal]
 curl http://localhost:8080/greet